veochae/ENIA-5120/README.md

 course_schedule.yaml # Central control for points/due dates
 ```

 Each session directory is self-contained, which means adding a new session is as simple as copying a folder and updating `metadata.yaml`.
+Within each metadata file, the `module` block controls the Canvas module name/description, so every push automatically creates a Canvas module with an overview text header plus the slides link.

 ### Central grading schedule